Deep-MI/fsqc/README.md

 This software can be downloaded from its github repository at `https://github.com/reuter-lab/qatools-python`.

 Alternatively, it can be cloned directly from its repository via `git clone https://github.com/reuter-lab/qatools-python`.

-The parent directory of the `qatoolspython` directory must be put onto the PYTHONPATH.
-For example, if the scripts are put into `/home/user/scripts/qatoolspython`, then use `export PYTHONPATH=${PYTHONPATH}:/home/user/scripts` to add their parent directory to the PYTHONPATH.

 The `qatools.py` script will then be executable from the command line, as detailed above.